Two newly elected civic councillors shot dead in West Bengal

 Meanwhile, in Purulia district’s Jhalda Municipality, a four-time Congress local councillor Tapan Kandu was shot dead, according to PTI.
 Police said the councillor was shot at by three motorcycle-borne assailants when he was out for a walk near his residence.

-Congress’s state unit President Adhir Chowdhury blamed the Trinamool Congress for the death of Kundu’s death.
+Congress state unit President Adhir Chowdhury blamed the Trinamool Congress for the death of Kundu.

 “There is no democracy in West Bengal,” Chowdhury said, according to The Indian Express.
 “Our elected representative Tapan Kandu was shot dead by TMC goons to stop Congress from forming the board in Jhalda.”